Mind sport: Games called mind sports

-As well as board and card games, other disciplines that have been described as mind sports are speed reading, competitive programming and cybersecurity wargames.
+As well as board and card games, other disciplines that have been described as mind sports are speed reading, quizzing, competitive programming, and cybersecurity wargames.
 Other events that have been included where the physical element is comparable to the mental component such as when the official Mind Sports South Africa accepted speed-texting as a mind sport.
+The World Mind Sports Federation additionally classifies esports as mind sports.